carpentries-incubator/docker-introduction/_episodes/09-practical-examples.md

 keypoints:
   - Docker can be a solution to include the legacy script into your workflow with minimum effort.
   - You can use intermediate files to let different Docker containers talk to each other.
+  - Docker can be used in combinination with MyBinder to reproduce complex software environments
 ---

 > ## Python Version Conflict